 We highly recommend that you look out for studies well in advance of your deadline, if you are required to participate for class credit.
 As mentioned in the question above, availability will vary, eligibility requirements vary, and timeslots fill up fast.
 So if you check the week before your participation is due, you may not be able to find a study that works for you.
 By checking for studies throughout the semester, instead of at the last minute, you will have a better chance of getting the credit you need.
 Except under extreme circumstances, it is the student's responsibility to complete the research participation requirements.
 Important note: The Sona System is locked out to Participants on the finals week of every semester.
 Make sure to plan accordingly.

 You have to add a course in your profile before you can assign credit to it.
-When you log into Sona, click the "My Profile" button, and look to the bottom of the page to click on [Change Courses].
+When you log into Sona, click the "My Profile" link, and click on "Change Courses."
 From there, you can select one or multiple classes that you are enrolled in, and then save changes.
 When you go back to "My Schedule/Credits," you should then be able to assign or reassign credit to the appropriate course.

 Please note: if you are a UCCS Student who is not at least 18 years of age, you may participate in psychology research without parental permission as long as the study is of "minimal risk", any study with greater than minimal risk requires parental permission.